romainl/idiomatic-vimrc/README.md

 ## FILES AND DIRECTORIES

-Unless you *really* know what you are doing, whatever you do to customize Vim should NEVER happen outside of `$HOME`:
+Unless you *really* know what you are doing (hint: if you learn anything from this document, it means that you are not there yet), whatever you do to customize Vim should NEVER happen outside of `$HOME`:

 - on Linux, BSD, and Cygwin, `$HOME` is usually `/home/username/`,
 - on Mac OS X, `$HOME` is `/Users/username/`,
 - on Windows, `$HOME` is usually `C:\Users\username\`.

+If in doubt, open Vim and ask it:

+    :echo $HOME

 Customizing Vim usually involves editing its main configuration file, called `vimrc`, and moving files around your own runtime directory, called `vimfiles`.